StorageB/Google-Sheets-Logging/README.md

     https://github.com/electronicsguy/HTTPSRedirect

     - Click on the green "code" button and "Download ZIP"
-    - Unzip the file and move the HTTPSRedirect folder to your library directory (For the Arduino IDE, the library directory is a subfolder named "libraries" at the path shown under File > Preferences > Sketchbook location.
+    - Unzip the file and move the HTTPSRedirect folder to your library directory (For Arduino IDE 2.0 and above, the library directory is a subfolder named "libraries" at the path shown under File > Preferences > Sketchbook location.
 Create the libraries folder (note: do not capitalize the L) if it does not already exist)
-    - IMPORTANT: delete the config.cpp file from the HTTPSRedirect folder as this may cause errors when compiling the sketch.
+    - **IMPORTANT**: delete the config.cpp file from the HTTPSRedirect folder as this may cause errors when compiling the sketch (it must be deleted, not just renamed).

 4. Upload code to your ESP8266 module and watch data get published to your sheet!